frontpage.

 One workaround is conductive mesh (metal/fabric) over the window interior, bridged to bare metal of the case interior.

 I also don’t get the point.
-Why would you want to look into your PC or even have lots of coloured lights in it to look at?
+Why would you want to look inside your PC or even have lots of coloured lights in it to look at?

 I'd heard, probably in a Centre for Computing History [0] interview or similar that these regulations contributed to the BBC Micro never getting a good foothold in the USA and losing to Apple.